The Institute deals with complaints against its members

 - AMINZ members are bound by the Institute's Code of Ethics and Rules.

 - Complaints must be in writing.

-- The procedure for dealing with the complaint involves, in the first instance, preliminary enquiries by the Complaints Officer.
+- In the first instance, preliminary enquiries are made by the Complaints Officer.

 - If the Complaints Officer determines that the complaint falls within the definition of professional misconduct, you may be required to sign and return an authorisation and waiver of confidentiality.
 The waiver of confidentiality may include the consent of any other party or parties to the proceedings being complained about.

 - The complaint is then forwarded to the Complaints Committee.
 It will investigate the complaint, including seeking further information if required and making enquiries with the member concerned.

 - The Complaints Committee can deal with the complaint or if it is serious enough, charges will be laid by the Institute against the member and a Disciplinary Tribunal will hear and determine the charges.

 - The sanctions for a member who is found to have breached his or her obligations include publication, fines, suspension and expulsion from the Institute.